Build From Dirt vs. Quick Move-In: Which New Construction Is Right for Utah County Buyers in 2026? | Kat Ashby

 Choosing Finishes vs. Living With What's Built In

 With a to-be-built, you spend a day in the design center choosing every finish.
-It's exciting — and it's where many buyers significantly overspend, choosing upgrade after upgrade without a clear sense of how it compounds.
+It's exciting — and it's where many buyers significantly overspend.

 With a quick move-in, those choices are already made.
-The builder chose the LVP color, the cabinet style, the countertops.
-You might love them.
-You might not.
-But here's the reframe: paint is cheap.
+Here's the reframe: paint is cheap.
 Lighting fixtures are swappable.
 Hardware is a weekend project.
 The structural elements — floor plan, lot, square footage, garage configuration — are the ones that are actually hard to change.
 If those work, the finishes are solvable.

 The Negotiating Reality on Sitting Inventory